phparkitect/arkitect/README.md

  - reside in a namespace
  - not reside in a namespace

+You can also define components and ensure that a component:
+- should not depend on any component
+- may depend on specific components
+- may depend on any component

 Check out [this demo project](https://github.com/phparkitect/arkitect-demo) to get an idea on how write rules

 # How to install